Oyster River Pages: What’s the most recent work that surprised you?

 LD: Years and years of it before I understand a period, say, WWII for my book Chasing Ghosts.

 Louise DeSalvo began the MFA Memoir Program at Hunter College where she was the Jenny Hunter Endowed Scholar.
 She has published the memoirs Vertigo (winner of the Gay Talese Prize), Breathless, Adultery, Crazy in the Kitchen, On Moving, and, recently, The Art of Slow Writing and Chasing Ghosts: A Memoir of a Father, Gone to War.
 The House of Early Sorrows: A Memoir in Essays is forthcoming from Fordham University Press in Spring 2018.
-She is currently working on a memoir about cancer.
+She was working on a memoir about cancer when she passed away in October 2018.
 Read her essay, "Sweets," here.